bpadair32/rds-dns/readme.md

 # RDS-DNS
-This is a Node based application that finds all of your RDS instances in the specificed region and then gets there IP address and updates the specified route53 zone with that address.
+This is a Node based application that finds all of your RDS instances in the specified region and then gets there IP address and updates the specified route53 zone with that address.

 I created this specifically to solve a problem that I was having, which was I had